tafadzwagonera/validator/README.rst

-At a glance Dutu does not explicitly draw a marked distinction between parameters and services when defining them, instead it hides this distinction for the users.
+At a glance Dutu does not explicitly draw a marked distinction between parameters and services when defining them, instead it hides this distinction from the users.
 Parameters and services are simply referred to as ``components``